brain-score/vision/docs/source/modules/tutorial.rst

     .. image:: tutorial_screenshots/final_submit.png
       :width: 600
 8. You are now ready to submit!
-Zip the folder named ``my_alexnet_subission``, navigate to http://www.brain-score.org/profile/, log in/create a new account, and submit the model!
+Zip the folder named ``my_alexnet_subission``, navigate to Brain-Score's `profile`_ page, log in/create a new account, and submit the model!
 Usually (depending on how busy the time of year is) it will take around 1 hour or so to score, but might take longer.
 If you do not see a score within 24 hours, contact us and we can send you